code-leech/DummyPrompt/README.md

 This is a dummy shell meant for people who want to learn how to use one.

-This WON'T destroy your computer if you make a mistake.
+Don't worry, this will never destroy your computer.